 The 1.4-mile round-trip hike to 70-foot-tall Dark Hollow Falls is among the most popular Skyline Drive hikes.
 However, do note, this trail is not pet-friendly.

-The elevation gain for this hike on the Dark Hollow Falls Trail (on the return hike) is 400+ feet.
-It’s worth the burn for striking views of the cascading waterfall.
+The elevation gain for the Dark Hollow Falls Trail (on the way back) is 400+ feet.
+In my opinion, it’s worth the burn for such striking waterfall views.

 For a longer hike, you can complete a 4.7-mile loop hike.
-Or better, select the 6.9-mile loop hike that includes Rose River Falls and Dark Hollow Falls.
+I highly recommend a 6.9-mile loop hike that includes Rose River Falls and Dark Hollow Falls.

 #5: Lewis Falls (milepost 51)